 Recovery is not a straight line.
 Some days look almost normal.
 Others feel off from the moment your loved one wakes up.

-Build a routine that does not depend on anyone being perfect.
 Write the schedule down.
 Set phone alarms for doses.
 Keep the day steady enough that one missed step does not throw off the rest.

 For some families, that plan stays inside the family.
 For others, Homewatch CareGivers of Bergen County becomes part of the routine for a while, helping the day feel more stable while recovery is still uneven.